caodial/caodial/README.md

-# Hi
+# Hi🤗
 its @caodial

  i like to code markdown

 things that i like
 * coding
-* Making apps
+* Making apps📱
-* reading books
+* reading books📚
-and coding on replit
+and coding on replit👨‍💻